craigrbarnes/devrel-workshops/harp.gl/iso-line/README.md

     });
 });
 ```
-If everything is correct you should see:
+If everything is correct you should see something like the image below.

 ![alt text](img/isoline-places-map.png)

+Once you have this working you can start to play with styling, returning the restaurants as a list, change the types or Places, and the isoline parameters.